Tuesday, May 17, 2005

 It was only later that I found out that "Kazim" is a real Arabic name which means "restrainer of anger".
 Now I didn't plan that, but I kind of like it.
 I'm often worked up and filled with righteous indignation when I write, but I think that being angry is usually counter-productive and clouds your judgment.
 People tell me I am very laid back, and I often play the role of peacemaker among friends and family.

 As for the Arabic origin, let me say that I am just about as white as they come.
-The picture that I use for my avatar makes me look a bit more exotic than I do in person.
-That is me, as drawn in charcoal by my lovely wife who I personally feel is a terrific artist.
+The picture that I used to use for my avatar made me look a bit more exotic than I do in person -- it was me as drawn by my first wife in charcoal.
 I'm also not usually that sinister.

 Muslims today have a perceived reputation of being the violent extremist religious thugs of the world -- not surprising, considering that bit of unpleasantness in 2001.
 However, to my mind the thing that makes religion dangerous is not the particular kinds of invisible beings you believe in, but how fanatically devoted to the cause you are.
 There are plenty of moderate, liberal Muslims, and I consider them to be far, far less scary than your average Christian fundamentalist.
 And let's not forget that for a while, the Islamic world was a major center of culture and enlightenment.